 Fatty Liver Hemorrhagic Syndrome (FLHS) is a metabolic condition and is a significant cause of mortality in laying hens.
 Chickens with FLHS have large amounts of fat in the liver or abdomen, resulting in an enlarged liver.
 This condition kills young egg-laying hens when left untreated due to blood loss caused by internal hemorrhages in the liver.
-Death occurs quite suddenly without showing any apparent symptoms and is therefore almost always unexpectedly.
+This causes sudden death before showing any apparent symptoms.

 Hens dying of FLHS are mostly overweight with pale combs and have lived on an excessive energy intake.
-If diagnosed early, your chicken can recover by changing the balance of carbohydrates and fat in the diet.
+If diagnosed early, a chicken can recover by adjusting the carbohydrate-to-fat ratio in its diet.

 Hot weather and heat waves can be a real threat to chickens with obesity due to the additional fat in their abdomen.
 Chickens have no sweat glands and rely on their respiratory system to cool down.
 Cooling down your chickens during a heatwave is essential, but even more for overweight hens.
 As the abdominal fat gets in the way of breathing properly, your hen can’t cool herself down and may suffer a heat stroke and die.

 Troubles with egg production and fertility

 Obese chickens have higher chances of developing fertility problems and are more likely to have issues with their egg production.
 Even prolapsed vent and egg-bound are problems that often occur to overweight hens.
 When a hen is straining to lay an egg, this can result in internal bleeding.

 Am I Overfeeding my chickens?

 As there are many different chicken breeds, it’s hard to provide a rule of thumb regarding how much you should feed your chicken.
-Roughly said, an adult regular-sized chicken eats approximately 1.50 pounds to 1.75 pound per week.
+Roughly said, an adult regular-sized chicken eats approximately 1.50 pounds to 1.75 pounds per week.
 That means around 1/4 pound per day.